 - Document workflow

 Different Types of Document Management Plans

 There are three types of document management plans: paper-based, digital, and hybrid.
 Each type has its own set of benefits and drawbacks that you should consider before choosing one for your company.

 The first type is a paper-based plan which is generally used in smaller businesses with less than 100 employees.
-With this plan, employees bring their paperwork in to the office each day in order to process them efficiently during their workday.
+With this plan, employees bring their paperwork into the office each day to process them efficiently during their workday.